Save $1.00 on any Rocky® the Free Range Chicken product!

 |2||Once the foil is cool enough to handle, transfer the onion to the pitcher of a blender.
 Grasp the garlic at the base and squeeze the cloves into the blender with the onion.
 Discard the skin.
 Next add the tomato sauce, maple syrup, molasses, mustard and Worcestershire sauce to the blender.
 Puree on medium to high for 30 seconds, until smooth.
 Transfer the sauce to a medium saucepan.
 Bring to a simmer over medium heat, stirring often.|

 |3||Add the salt, black pepper, paprika, red pepper and rosemary sprig.
 Simmer for 5 minutes.
 Discard the rosemary sprig and remove the sauce from the heat.
 Reserve 1 cup of the sauce to serve with the chicken.|

 |4||Preheat the grill to 350 to 375 degrees F. Indirect heat is usually best for bone-in chicken breasts.
 You can create this by arranging your coals to one side or turn on only one or two burners on a gas grill.
 You will cook the chicken on the other side of the grill, not directly over the heat source.
 That being said, direct heat cooking will work, too.
 Rub about 1 tablespoon of olive oil over the bone-in chicken breasts.
 Sprinkle the skin side of each with sea salt and black pepper.|

 Place the breasts on the grill, skin-side up.
 Close the lid and grill for 15 minutes.
 Flip the chicken and grill for 15 more minutes.
 Flip the chicken back to skin-side up.
 Check the temperature with a meat thermometer in the thickest part of the breast, near the bone.
 It will likely be around 145 or 150 F. If it is higher, lower your heat.

-Recipe by: Lori Rice of Fake Food Free
+Recipe courtesy of Lori Rice of Fake Food Free